Architecture

 if operation == "my_new_operation":

-return _modify_my_new_operation(notebook_path, **kwargs)
+return _modify_my_new_operation(notebook_path, **parameters)

 Error Handling